 First Wetherspoon opens

-The first pub, a former bookies’, opens in Colney Hatch Lane, Muswell Hill, north London, on 9 December.
-For the first month, it was called Martin’s Free House, but was renamed Wetherspoon’s early in the new year.
+The first pub, purchased from an entrepreneur who had converted it from a bookies, opens in Colney Hatch Lane, Muswell Hill, north London, on 9 December.
+For the first month, it was called Martin’s Free House, but was renamed Wetherspoons early in 1980.

 The early years